 Can you see why the agents on the cases maybe want to pressure taxpayers from pursuing this avenue?
 Opting-out creates a lot of work for the examiner.

 Does a prosecutor want you to go to trial, or plead out?

-If you do decide to go through the OVDP opt-out process, legal fees and potential penalty aside, the largest price you will pay is your time.
-We’ve discussed before the glacial pace OVDP opt-outs can move at—we met with examiners regarding a 2010 case just last week.
+OVDP opt-outs can move at a snail's pace.
+We met with examiners regarding a 2010 case just last week.
 There’s no question that it’s lengthy and uncertain.
-But if you are up against a 30-day deadline and want to know your options, this is the primary answer: when you get an IRS Letter 906, your options are to pay or opt out.
+If you are up against a 30-day deadline and want to know your options, this is the primary answer: when you get an IRS Letter 906, your options are to pay or opt out.
 Pay money now or take a chance—and your odds may be very good—on relief that may take years to come.

 We would love to see a system where the first agents involved have more latitude and discretion to prevent this kind of drawn-out process.
-If the program has to exist in its current iteration, in the meantime we must work within the confines of what we know.
-For us that’s the infamous memo, the experience with agents we’ve spoken to, clients we’ve worked with, and even news and rumors online.
+If the program has to exist in its current iteration, we must work within the confines of what we know.
 We know that the opt-out process has been created for situations where the standard penalty is “not appropriate.”
-Despite the uncertainty involved, if you have an IRS Letter 906 that’s staggering you, the standard penalty probably isn’t appropriate and you refuse to pay — opting out is the only real option.